-B.Sc.
+Scheme of Examination B.Sc.
 (Pass Course) Part-III

-the number of paper's and the maximum marks for each paper together with the minimum marks required for a pass are shown against eachtsubject separately.
-It will be necessary for a candidate to pass in the theory part as well as the practical part of a subject/paper, wherever prescribed, separately.
+The number of paper's and the maximum marks for each paper together with the minimum marks required for a pass are shown against each subject separately.
+It will be necessary for a candidate to pass in the theory part as well as the practical part of a subject/paper.
+Wherever prescribed separately.
 Classification of successful candidates shall be as follows:

+First Division 60%

+Second Division 48%

-First Division Second Division 60%) of the aggregate marks prescribed at (a) Part First Examination excluding those obatined 48%| in the compulsory subject, (b) Part Second Examination, (c) Part Third Examination taken together.
+of the aggregate marks prescribed at (a) Part first

+Examination excluding those obtained in the

+compulsory subject (b) Part Second Examination (c)

+Part Third Examination taken together.

-All the rest will be declared to have passed the examination, if they obtain a minimum pass mark in each subject 172.
-36%.
-No division shall be awarded at the Part First and Part Second Exami-
+All the rest will be declared to have passed the Examination.
+If they obtain a minimum pass marks in each subject viz 36% No division shall be awarded at the Part First and Part Second Examinations: